xylophanes/weather-board/README.md

-## This is a forked project for the WEATHER-BOARD (versions 1 and 2)
+## This is a forked project for Odroid WEATHER-BOARD (versions 1 and 2)

 You can find more details at the the WEATHER BOARD wiki: